 - Change the web server configuration or rules.

 Run a test failover on recovery plans

 You can use a recovery plan to trigger a test failover.
 Use the following best practices:

-Watch a quick example video showing a on-click failover for a two-tier WordPress app.
+Watch a quick example video showing an on-click failover for a recovery plan for a two-tier WordPress app.